JonathanAnbary/binmodify/README.md

 Run `zig build` in order to build the command line application and the static library.

-You can use `binmodify` via the zig build system by running:
+You can also use `binmodify` via the zig build system by running:
 ```bash
 zig fetch --save <binmodify>
 ```
-And then adding the following to your `build.zig`:
+And then add the following to your `build.zig`:
 ```zig
 const binmodify = b.dependency("binmodify", .{
     .target = target,